 The Missouri Division Commander, General Philip Sheridan ordered the attack on the Indians, who left the Great Sioux Reservation, to compel them to return.
 He this mission to two commanders – General George Crook, who led federal forces from the south and General Alfred Terry, who was to attack the Indians from the east and west.
 The greater part of Terry ‘s branch was the famous 7th Cavalry Regiment commanded by Lt.
 Col. Custer.
 The first troops left their bases in March 1876 of the year and started to march towards their destinies.

 It was expected that the Sioux and Cheyenne would be camped in the valley of the Bighorn River, and it was the place where all of Sheridan’s troops were to meet and attack the Indians.
 General Terry had 750 riders of 7th Cavalry Regiment, in addition to his column of 150 infantry, various camp personnel and cowboys to drive the cattle.
 The US Army also cooperated with the Indian tribes in conflict with Cheyenne and Sioux.
 General Terry had 39 Indian scouts of the tribes Crow and Arikara under his command.
-A large part of the federal troops were veterans of the Civil War, the battle-hardened troopers armed with mostly Springfield guns – having good coverage, but easily overheated and impossible to reload while riding.
+A large part of the federal troops were veterans of the Civil War, the battle-hardened troopers armed with mostly Springfield guns, which had good coverage, but were vulnerable to overheating and impossible to reload while riding.
 Officers willingly used their swords, so that they could effectively take up the fight in close quarters against the enemy armed with tomahawk, knife, club or spear.
 A large part of the Indians were in possession of firearms (even modern Winchesters); however, the weapon which gave them a big advantage in the Little Bighorn was the bow, because in the undulating mountain region, the arrow could be used to great effect.

 The massacre at the Little Bighorn